lavanet/docs/docs/provider/provider-setup.md

 - **`LAVA_RPC_NODE`** - An RPC node for Lava.
 This can be omitted if the current node has already joined the Lava network.
 Example: **`https://public-rpc-testnet2.lavanet.xyz:443/rpc/`**

 ## Step 6: Check Provider liveliness - after staking

-now that your provider is taked you can repeat the command, but this time, without specifying the endpoints, as the cli will use the blockchain to fetch them, this verifies the data exists correctly on the blockchain
+Now that your provider is staked you can repeat the command, but this time, without specifying the endpoints, as the CLI will use the blockchain to fetch them, this verifies the data exists correctly on the blockchain.

 ### Usage

 <Tabs>